 Within the Individuals tab, managers will see a list of their team with their update frequency, average sentiment, and the date of their last update.
 This provides a snapshot for the manager to check to see how engaged their team is.

 The participated graph provides a high-level overview of the number of 1:1s held between the manager and their employees.

 The data can also be visualized through the list view below.
 It shows if 1:1s have been enabled for each report enabled, along with the total number of participated 1:1s.

-The Auditing page provides an overview of the 1:1 settings and participation for their direct reports.
+The 1:1s log provides an overview of the 1:1 settings and participation for their direct reports.
 Here, managers can view the frequency set for their meetings, the next meeting's date, and the participation rate.

 Within Grow reporting, the manager can see the percentage of growth areas created and the percentage that has been updated.
 Filtering results by departments, managers, and individuals are available as well.